VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/digital.md

 That said, holy shit do manufactures suck at this.
 Everything from [Western Digital redefining 'RPM'](https://arstechnica.com/gadgets/2020/09/western-digital-is-trying-to-redefine-the-word-rpm/) to [Western Digital uses SMR on NAS drives](https://arstechnica.com/gadgets/2020/05/western-digital-gets-sued-for-sneaking-smr-disks-into-its-nas-channel/),   [DRAM-less SSDs](https://www.youtube.com/watch?v=ybIXsrLCgdM) and [Bait-and-switch in regards to SSD performance](https://youtu.be/bGY9hEVk_Bc?t=3744).

 > SMR, or Shielded Magnetic Recording, has a few issues that make it problematic for Network Attached Storage (NAS) systems using multiple disks, particularly if the NAS is running ZFS, a common file system made exactly for this use case.
+So Western Digital doing this was well and truly a massive fucking problem for people needing to store a lot of data.

 But the issues go beyond that.
-While a bit controversial, I think literally any modern filesystem (BTRFS, ZFS, or even EXT4) is *much* better than the mess that is NTFS, yet, Microsoft only officially supports NTFS, FAT(/32), and ReFS- all of which sorta suck.
+While a bit controversial, I think literally any modern filesystem (BTRFS, ZFS, or even EXT4) is *much* better than the mess that is NTFS, yet, Microsoft only officially supports NTFS, FAT(/32), ~~and ReFS~~- all of which sorta suck.

 There is no fucking reason everyone - Microsoft, Apple, Linux, etc. - can't fucking agree on *something* and avoid the massive fustercluck that is using FAT32, a filesystem that can only store files up to 4GB, as the only common system that "just works".

 > Note, you can use [BTRFS on Windows](https://github.com/maharmstone/btrfs (WinBtrfs)), using 3rd party tools.
+This seems to be stable enough and has some real advantages for dual-booters.
 Technically, the same is true of EXT2/3/4 too, but I don't trust it to not eat my data.

 Ideally, we'd be using [Logical Volume Managment](https://en.wikipedia.org/wiki/Logical_Volume_Manager_(Linux)) so that the entire filesystem can have snap shots, partitions could be resized, or use multiple physical disks

-I also don't get how in 2021, some system are still booting off of spinning rust?
+I also don't get how in 2022, some systems are still booting off of spinning rust?
 Hell, why are we really using it at all.
 Yes, I know the price per GB is much lower, but we're talking about something that is so sensitive to vibration that [Shouting In The Datacenter](https://www.youtube.com/watch?v=tDacjrSCeq4) is a problem.
 This is extra dumb when you consider a lot of computers or game consoles will be right next to speakers and subwoffers.
 Every time I pickup a laptop with an HDD and I can feel the inertia of the disk it makes me cringe.

 ### Cloud Storage is a terrible idea